-All Other Proposals (Proposals No. 2, 3, 4 and 5).
+All Other Proposals (Proposals No. 2, 3 and 4).

-Pursuant to our bye-laws, the affirmative vote of a majority of the votes cast on the proposal at the meeting is required to approve each of Proposal No. 2 (advisory approval of the compensation of our named executive officers), Proposal No. 3 (approval of an amendment to our Plan, including an increase in the number of shares available for grant under our Plan), Proposal No. 4 (ratification of the appointment of PwC as our independent registered public accounting firm and the Audit Committee's determination of PwC's remuneration) and Proposal No. 5 (approval of the shareholder proposal).
-Notwithstanding this vote standard required by our bye-laws, Proposal No. 2 and Proposal No. 4 are advisory in nature and therefore not binding on our Company, Our Board will consider the outcome of the vote on each of these items in considering what action, if any, should be taken in response to the vote by shareholders.
-For purposes of these proposals. abstentions and broker non-votes, if any, are not counted as votes cast and therefore will not be counted in determining the outcome of any of these proposals.
+Pursuant to our bye-laws, the affirmative vote of a majority of the votes cast on the proposal at the meeting is required to approve each of Proposal No. 2 (advisory approval of the compensation of our named executive officers), Proposal No. 3 (approval of an amendment to our Plan, including an increase in the number of shares available for grant under our Plan) and Proposal No. 4 (ratification of the appointment of PwC as our independent registered public accounting firm and the Audit Committee's determination of PwC's remuneration).
+Notwithstanding this vote standard required by our byelaws, Proposal No. 2 and Proposal No. 4 are advisory in nature and therefore not binding on our Company.
+Our Board will consider the outcome of the vote on each of these items in considering what action, if any, should be taken in response to the vote by shareholders.
+For purposes of these proposals, abstentions and broker nonvotes, if any, are not counted as votes cast and therefore will not be counted in determining the outcome of any of these proposals.